awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/submit_job.md

 python3 job_submission.py -h
 ```

-You see that the script needs to receive the location of the blender file and where the results should be uploaded, as well as the the job definition that will be used to submit the job, the queue where it will be placed and the name that will be used to submit it.
+The script needs: (a) the location of the blender file, (b) the location where results will be uploaded, (c) as well as the the Job Definition that will be used to submit the job, (d) the Job Queue where it will be placed and the name that will be used to submit it.

 Additionally, there's an extra argument `-f` that needs to be passed.
-Thanks to this argument you can specify how many frames each job should render.
+The `-f` argument can be used to specify how many frames each job should render.
 This will have a direct impact on the size of the array job that is submitted.
 E.g.: if you want to render a file that has 250 frames and you specify a value of 1 for that argument, the size of the array job will be 250.
 If you specify a value of 5, the size will be 50 and so on.
 As you can imagine, the less the frames each job has to render, the less the time it will take for the job to complete.

 ## Submitting the job